 You also call yourself a “freelancer.”

 If you’re working alone on any kind of project, whether on the side or even full-time, you’re a solopreneur.
-Solopreneurs also build their businesses from scratch and take on major risk and reward—but the key differences here are rooted in that they do it all themselves.
+As their own boss, a solo entrepreneur also comes up with a business idea, builds their businesses from scratch, and takes on major risk and reward—but the key differences here are rooted in that they do it all themselves.

 This is you if: